You Make It Feel Like Christmas: Commercial performance

-All of the songs on the standard version of You Make It Feel Like Christmas reached the Holiday Digital Songs charts in the United States.
-Of the ten previously unreleased songs on the record, "My Gift Is You", "Last Christmas", and "Jingle Bells" all reached the top ten, charting at numbers six, eight, and nine, respectively.
-For the remaining original compositions, "Under the Christmas Lights" peaked at number 16, "Christmas Eve" peaked at number 20, "When I Was a Little Girl" peaked at number 25, and "Never Kissed Anyone with Blue Eyes Before You" peaked at number 46.
-Her covers of "Let It Snow", "White Christmas", and "Silent Night" charted at positions 22, 27, and 33, respectively.
+All twelve of the songs on the standard version of You Make It Feel Like Christmas reached the Holiday Digital Songs charts in the United States.
 In December, the singer's covers of "Jingle Bells", "Santa Baby", and "White Christmas" were peaked at numbers 5, 38, and 39 on Canada's Adult Contemporary chart in January 2018, respectively.
 "White Christmas" entered at number 62 on the UK Singles Chart in December 2018, becoming her first solo entry within the top 100 since 2007 with "Now That You Got It", and in Slovakia, "Under the Christmas Lights" entered the Rádio Top 100 airplay chart at number 83.
 In December 2021, her cover of "Jingle Bells" entered the Polish Airplay Top 100 chart at number 45.

 Following the deluxe edition of You Make It Feel Like Christmas being released in October 2018, the five new tracks on the album also entered the United States' Holiday Digital Song Sales chart compiled by Billboard.
 The two original songs, "Secret Santa" and "Cheer for the Elves", hit the highest positions on the November 10th edition, peaking at numbers 17 and 28, respectively.
 Stefani's covers of "Winter Wonderland" and "Santa Claus Is Coming to Town" debuted at positions 31 and 38, respectively, while her duet of "Feliz Navidad" with Laferte reached number 34 on the chart.